Online Appointment Online Lab Report Pay Online

 • Consolidated Infectious Disease Serology Laboratory (bacterial and viral infections).

-• Immunoassays for the diagnosis of Rota virus antigens in stool.
+• Immunoassays for the diagnosis of Rotavirus antigens in the stool.

-The Biochemistry department is well-equipped with latest state of the art technology
+The Biochemistry department is well-equipped with the latest state-of-the-art technology

 Serological tests may be performed for diagnostic purposes when an infection is suspected, in rheumatic illnesses, and in many other situations, such as checking an individual's blood type.
 Serology blood tests help to diagnose patients with certain immune deficiencies associated with the lack of antibodies, such as X-linked agammaglobulinemia.
 In such cases, tests for antibodies will be consistently negative.